-Range domain—Defines a range of allowed numeric values for a field
+A range domain defines a range of allowed numeric values for a field.

 The field must be a numeric or date data type to use a range domain.
-An example of a field to which you might apply a range domain is one that stores data on birth weights for single live births of western lowland gorillas in zoos.
-The range would run from the lowest weight (1 kg) to the highest (2.5 kg).
+For example, you can apply a range domain to a field that stores data on birth weights for single live births of western lowland gorillas in zoos.
+The range can run from the lowest weight (1 kg) to the highest (2.5 kg).

 For additional information on attribute domains, see A quick tour of attribute domains.

-Subtypes are classifications within a feature class or table in a geodatabase.
+Subtypes are classifications in a feature class or table in a geodatabase.
 They allow you to logically group features based on a unique characteristic or behavior of the data.
 This characteristic or behavior is represented by the values of one field in the table.
-For example, for a table of hydrology, you could have subtypes for different types of waterways, such as creeks, streams, channels, canals, and rivers.
-For each of these subtypes, you could apply different topology rules, connectivity rules, default values, and relationship rules.
+For example, for a table of hydrology, you can have subtypes for types of waterways, such as creeks, streams, channels, canals, and rivers.
+For each of these subtypes, you can apply different topology rules, connectivity rules, default values, and relationship rules.

 Using subtypes to store groups of related features can improve query performance.
-If you stored the different types of data in separate feature classes instead of utilizing subtypes, you would have a greater number of feature classes in the database, and it could take longer to search.
+If you stored the different types of data in separate feature classes instead of using subtypes, you have a greater number of feature classes in the database, and it can take longer to search.

 - Only one field in a table or feature class can have subtypes applied to it.

-- To use subtypes, the field on which you base the subtype must be a long or short integer field.
+- The field on which you base the subtype must be a long or short integer field.

-- Make sure the field to which you want to apply the subtype is a short or long integer field.
+- Ensure that the field to which the subtype will be applied is a short or long integer field.
 If it is not, add a short or long integer field to the table or feature class.
 In most cases, short integer should suffice.
-However, if there is any possibility your subtype values could exceed 32,767, use a long integer field.
+However, if there is any possibility your subtype values will exceed 32,767, use a long integer field.

-For example, for a feature class of rivers, you could add a short integer field called Watershed to create subtypes based on the watershed to which the river contributes.
+For example, for a feature class of rivers, you can add a short integer field named Watershed to create subtypes based on the watershed to which the river contributes.

 - On the Subtypes tab of the Properties dialog box for the table or feature class, specify the subtype field by choosing it from the first drop-down list.

-For the rivers example, you would choose the Watershed field from the Subtype Field list.
+For the rivers example, choose the Watershed field from the Subtype Field list.

-- A new subtype is automatically added to the Subtypes table.
+A new subtype is automatically added to the Subtypes table.
 This default subtype has a code of 0 and a description of New Subtype.
-You can double-click in each of these fields to type the subtype code and description that you want.

-- To add more subtypes, continue adding subtype codes and descriptions to the Subtypes table.
+- Optionally continue adding subtype codes and descriptions to the Subtypes table.

 - To specify different default values or domains per subtype, click a subtype in the Subtypes list.
-In the Default Values and Domains list, you can type a default value for any of the fields in the list.
-You can also apply a coded or attribute domain to fields in the list by clicking in the Domain field and choosing a domain from the drop-down list.
-If no domains exist yet, you can create a new one by clicking the Domains button at the bottom of the Properties dialog box, which takes you to the Workspace Domains dialog box.
+In the Default Values and Domains list, optionally type a default value for any of the fields in the list.
+To apply a coded or attribute domain to fields in the list, click in the Domain field and choose a domain from the drop-down list.
+If no domains exist, create one by clicking the Domains button at the bottom of the Properties dialog box, which takes you to the Workspace Domains dialog box.

 The default values and domains you specify apply only to the subtype you chose from the Subtypes list.
-If you click another subtype in the Subtypes list, the default values and domains will either be empty (if you haven't specified default values and domains for this subtype) or will contain different values.
+If you click another subtype in the Subtypes list, the default values and domains are either empty (if you haven't specified default values and domains for this subtype) or contain different values.